Magical Buffs: The Support Caster Is Stronger Than He Realized!

 is a Japanese light novel series written by Haka Tokura and illustrated by Eiri Shirai.
 It began serialization as a web novel published on the user-generated novel publishing website Shōsetsuka ni Narō in November 2020.
 It was later acquired by Futabasha who began publishing it under their M Novels light novel imprint in September 2021.
 A manga adaptation illustrated by Shin Arakawa began serialization on Futabasha's Gaugau Monster website in September 2021.
+An anime television series adaptation produced by J.C.Staff is set to premiere in January 2027.

+Synopsis

+Wim Strauss is kicked out of his party due to being a support mage that his party deems useless in battle.
+After being kicked out, he gets a second chance thanks to childhood friend Heidemarie who invites him to join her party.